 The marketing industry loves buzzwords.
 In fact, I’m pretty sure that “buzzword” is itself a buzzword.
 Buzzwords help us to make simple concepts more interesting and complex concepts simpler.

 So, what are UX and UI design?
 How are they related?
 How are they different?
-And how do they impact your business?
+And how do they impact your business web design in Houston?

 If you google these questions, you’re likely to find an article that says something like “UI design is how something looks, and UX design is how something works.”
 This basic explanation is partially correct but doesn’t quite represent a solid understanding of the two disciplines.

 In this post, we’ll take a high-level overview of UX and UI design, what they mean, how they are related yet separated, and how they impact your business.

 Let’s start with UI design.
 It’s often a little easier to grasp and will help us dive into UX design later in the post.

 Before we dive too deeply, we should note that both UX and UI design play a major role in our lives as modern humans and have for a while now.

 We most likely think of UX and UI design as necessary to for app and website design in Austin.
 But your modern car stereo, that internet-connected exercise equipment collecting dust in the spare room of your house, the copy machine at work, the phone on your desk, even your coffee machine have elements of UX and UI design.

 For this post, however, we’ll be concentrating primarily on how they relate to your website.

 A Quick History of User Interface (UI) Design